Social distancing with the Optimal Steps Model: Materials and methods

 \subsection{Choice of criteria for acceptable parameters}

 We do not have any empirical data to calibrate our parameters for social distancing.
-Hence, we need to define other criteria to decide which parameter values fit our two use cases best.
-For the choice of the criteria, we consider how the use cases were originally motivated: The goal of social distancing is to decrease the number of contacts which decreases the probability of infection.

-The question is: How to count contacts?
-We decide to use a time measure $t_m$ for counting contacts.
+Hence, we need other criteria to decide which parameter values fit our two use cases best. {We look at the original motivation for social distancing:} to decrease the number of contacts and with it the probability of infection. {With this in mind, we select} a time measure $t_m$ for counting contacts {as proposed in~\cite{ronchi-2020b-cdyn}}.

 The time measure $t_m$ is defined as

 In our investigation, the number of agents is $n=100$. $t_{i,j}$ is the time agent $i$ has contact to another agent $j$.
 The time $t_{i,j}$ is zero if the distance $x_{i,j}$ between two agents $i$ and $j$ is above the desired social distance: